 OpenBIM is not just about software or standards.

 To do this, openBIM promotes a collaborative model-based coordination workflow.

 This is where all disciplines work together to create a single BIM model – that fits together without errors, omissions, and clashes.

 This model can then be used by everyone involved in the project to coordinate their work and avoid conflicts.

 Model-based coordination is a huge advantage because it reduces errors and saves time.

 It also promotes communication and collaboration between different disciplines, which can only be a good thing!

 But how does OpenBIM help use here specifically?

 8. What is BCF?

-The BIM Collaboration Format (BCF) is a structured XML file primarily used for issue tracking.
+The BIM Collaboration Format (BCF) is a structured XML file (or server setup) primarily used for issue tracking.